artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 Follow the next steps:

-1. Start by visualizing the following parts of this video [PerformanceBenchmarkingVideo](https://www.youtube.com/watch?v=GqaDEW3W4X0) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://www.youtube.com/watch?v=DXB7jl1iGq8), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://www.youtube.com/watch?v=d5-0sNLW7wg) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)):
-    * From time 0:10 to time 6:26 you can see a description of the VeeR Performance Counters and an example using RVfpga-ViDBo.
+1. Start by visualizing this video, from the beginning to time 6:26 [PerformanceBenchmarkingVideo](https://www.youtube.com/watch?v=GqaDEW3W4X0) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://www.youtube.com/watch?v=DXB7jl1iGq8), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://www.youtube.com/watch?v=d5-0sNLW7wg) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
+The video shows a description of the VeeR Performance Counters and an example using RVfpga-ViDBo.
-    * From time 24:18 to the end you can see how to run the CoreMark benchmark on the SoC using the FPGA board.

-2. Then, you can perform the guided example for RVfpga-ViDBo, provided [here](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#introduction---simulation-of-the-rvfpga-soc) in this same repository.
+2. Then, you can perform the guided example for RVfpga-ViDBo (if you are working with the FPGA board, you can skip this step), provided [here](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#introduction---simulation-of-the-rvfpga-soc) in this same repository.
 Note however that this example is hosted on a separate webpage.
 Once you finish, make sure to return here and continue with item 3.

 3. Perform the following exercises.